//this is the mailchimp popup form //ShareThis code for sharing images

 7. Look At Predictive Assessments

 For instance, Mark Zuckerberg has become a prominent figure in the tech industry for creating a powerful website despite dropping out of college.
 Similarly, more minority groups face bias in our society.
-They may not have the same opportunities and socioeconomic capabilities to improve on their educational attainment and skills.
+They may not have the same opportunities and socioeconomic capabilities to improve their educational attainment and skills.

 That's why having predictive assessments that simulate how they would handle particular circumstances for the job would help you evaluate their expected job performance.
 You can give them a realistic scenario or task they would be doing for the company.
 Work samples also become handy alongside their resumes and CVs.